Towards quantum Mechanics on the curved cotangent bundle: Introduction

-The present paper delineates an avenue towards the quantum description of such a theory in the position representation.
+Thus, there is a strong motivation for the construction of a quantum mechanical formalism which maintains consistency on the curved cotangent bundle.
+The present paper delineates an avenue towards the quantum description of such a theory of a single particle in the position representation.

-In particular, we aim at a consistent formulation of the quantum mechanics of a single particle on a background of the form \eqref{met}.
 In that vein, we choose to generalize deWitt's ideas \cite{DeWitt52} in the most minimal way while always maintaining covariance with respect to spatial coordinate transformations in accordance with the theory of generalized Hamilton geometries \cite{Miron01,Miron12}.
-Correspondingly, we promote the measure of the Hilbert space, \ie the volume form, to a -- by assumption -- Hermitian operator.
-Furthermore, by analogy with geometric quantization \cite{Woodhouse97}, we split it into two pieces to merge them symmetrically with each wave function in the scalar product, thus creating wave densities.
-Then, assuming that the scalar product of their eigenvectors consists of plane waves, the momentum operator possesses a particularly simple position representation.
+Correspondingly, we promote the measure of the Hilbert space, \ie the volume form, to an Hermitian operator.
+Furthermore, we split it into two pieces to merge them symmetrically with each wave function in the scalar product, turning them into scalar densities.\footnote{Of course, we are not the first to propose to absorb the measure into the wave function.
+Indeed, this representation is integral to geometric quantisation \cite{Woodhouse97}, and has been proposed as a remedy to the malaise of single-particle quantum mechanics on evolving background geometries \cite{Mostafazadeh:2018dpg,Schwartz:2018pnh}.} Then, assuming that the scalar product of their eigenvectors consists of plane waves, the momentum operator possesses a particularly simple position representation.
 Furthermore, we find representations for the Hamiltonian of the free particle and, equivalently, the geodesic distance from the origin.
+From the latter, we can construct interaction potentials.
 Finally, we turn to phenomenology dealing with central potentials, particularly the isotropic harmonic oscillator and the hydrogenic atom, on a background harbouring curvature in position as well as momentum space described by an expansion akin to Riemann normal coordinates.
-In this context, we find that the isotropic harmonic oscillator retains its reciprocal nature, thereby resulting in an exact example of Born reciprocity on the curved cotangent bundle.
+In this context, we find that the isotropic harmonic oscillator retains its Born reciprocal nature also on the curved cotangent bundle.
 In particular, this behaviour is indicated by a symmetry akin to T-duality in string theory \cite{Sathiapalan86,Alvarez94}.
-Thus, combining the concepts of Born reciprocity, preserved by the Hamiltonian of the harmonic oscillator, and the generally curved cotangent bundle, \ie nonvanishing Ricci tensors in position and momentum space, we obtain the kind of UV-IR mixing which is generally expected from quantum gravity \cite{Minwalla99}.
+Thus, combining the concepts of Born reciprocity and the generally curved cotangent bundle, we obtain the kind of UV-IR mixing which is expected from some approaches to quantum gravity \cite{Minwalla99,Freidel:2021wpl}.